-We confirmed with the Group there have been no changes to the joint arrangement with respect to decision making power and entitlement to profits nor in the underlying operation and performance of the arrangement, which would amend the conclusion from prior periods.
+- For new joint ventures entered into during the year we assessed the joint venture agreements to understand the ownership interest and rights of each joint venture party.
+We considered the Group's assessment of joint control and the determination of applying equity accounting to the investment. - For existing joint ventures we confirmed with the Group that there had been no changes to the joint arrangements with respect to decision making power and entitlement to profits nor in the underlying operation and performance of the arrangement, which would amend the conclusion from prior periods. - We assessed the Group's variable return calculation against the provisions of the joint venture agreement and tested the calculation methodology.